CarlKCarlK/range-set-blaze/docs/bench_r.md

 `RangeSetBlaze` batches its integer input by noticing when consecutive integers fit in a clump.
 This batching is not implemented in `rangemap` but could easily be added to it or any other range-based crate.

 `Roaring` is 10 to 30 times slower than `RangeSetBlaze`.
-I don't know if it is exploiting consecutive integers.
-If not, it could for a speed up.
+I don't know if `Roaring` exploits consecutive integers.
+If not, it could.

 ![ingest_clumps_integers](https://carlkcarlk.github.io/range-set-blaze/criterion/v2/ingest_clumps_integers/report/lines.svg "ingest_clumps_integers")